P2Binvestor Review

 In fact, this company has very few customer reviews online; this may be because P2Bi hasn’t been in operation for very long, its clients aren’t prone to online reviews, or it just offers a really good service.

-It does receive a perfect 5-star rating on Facebook and holds a rating of 3 out of 5 stars (based on two reviews) on Google.
+It does hold a rating of 3 out of 5 stars (based on two reviews) on Google.

 Negative Reviews & Complaints